AtlasOfLivingAustralia/biocache-store/README.md

 This library is built with maven.
 By default a `mvn install` will try to run a test suite which will fail without a local installation of a name index.
-The name index can be downloaded [here](http://biocache.ala.org.au/archives/nameindexes/20140610/namematching.tgz) and needs to be extracted to the directory `/data/lucene/namematching`
+The name index can be downloaded [here](http://biocache.ala.org.au/archives/nameindexes/20140610/namematching.tgz) and needs to be extracted to the directory `/data/lucene/namematching` or wherever the ```name.dir``` is configured to point to in your ``` /data/biocache/config/biocache-config.properties ``` file.

-To skip this step, run a build with ```mvn install -DskipTests=true```.
+To skip the tests during the build, run ```mvn install -DskipTests=true```.

-or wherever the ```name.dir``` is configured to point to in your ``` /data/biocache/config/biocache-config.properties ``` file.

 ## Releases

-Latest release is 1.5.3.
+Latest release is 1.6.3.
 For more information [click here](https://github.com/AtlasOfLivingAustralia/biocache-store/releases)